 Mission Critical Interior Solutions Inc. Named Title Partner for DCAC Austin 2025

-MCIS provides core and shell and whitespace solutions for mission-critical environments.
+MCIS provides core-and-shell and whitespace solutions for mission-critical environments.
 Their services include hot and cold aisle containment, raised access flooring, high-density ceiling systems, conveyance, security cages, and construction cleaning.
 The company supports the full construction lifecycle, from design and procurement through installation and maintenance.
-As a Veteran- and Minority-owned business, MCIS is driven by a commitment to service, discipline, and innovation.
+A commitment to service, discipline, and innovation drives MCIS.

 “As a Veteran- and Minority-owned business, partnering with DCAC Live is a natural fit.
 We’re aligned not only in our technical focus but also in our values.
 Together, we’re helping to shape the future of the data center industry, in a time where we are seeing unprecedented growth, while remaining committed to honoring and supporting the service and skill of our veteran workforce,” said Alexis Knight, Director of Marketing at MCIS.